Chronology

 Castelli opens a new gallery at 420 W. Broadway in SoHo.

 Lithograph Mao accompanies Frederic Tuten’s The Adventures of Mao on the Long March.
-The lithograph is packed in a specially designed container that acts as its frame and includes Tuten’s signed and numbered book on the reverse.

 Designs his studio in Southampton across the lawn from the house as a classic saltbox, with skylights.
 Replicates easel walls of wooden racks and clamps.